Mosaranna, South Indian Curd Rice

 Instructions

-- Cook the rice**.
-Begin by thoroughly washing the rice until the water runs clear.
-Once washed, add to a saucepan along with 250ml water and a pinch of salt.
-Cover and cook on medium-low flame until all the water is absorbed and the rice is fluffy (around 15 minutes).
+- Cook the rice.** Begin by thoroughly washing 120 g sona masoori rice* until the water runs clear.
+Once you've washed the rice, add it to a saucepan along with 250 ml water and a pinch of salt (optional).
+Cover the pan and cook on low heat for around 15 minutes, until the water has been absorbed and the rice is fluffy.
+For mosaranna, slightly overcooked rice is perfect!

-We want the rice slightly overcooked for mosaranna. - Mash the rice.
-While the rice is still hot, use your hands or a dal ghotni (read more about this utensil in my guide to Indian cookware) to mash the rice.
-After mashing, let it cool.
+- While the rice is still hot, use your hands or a dal ghotni (a whisk) to mash the rice.
+After mashing, let it cool to room temperature.

-- Temper the mosaranna.
-Heat oil in a small tadka pan over low heat.
-Once the oil is hot, add the mustard seeds.
-As soon as they pop add the split urad dal, grated/finely chopped ginger, fresh curry leaves (these spit, so be careful!), dried red chillis, and hing.
-Mix well, and once the split urad dal turns golden, remove it from the heat.
+- Add 2 tablespoons groundnut oil to a small tadka (tempering) pan over low heat.
+Once the oil heats, add ½ teaspoon black mustard seeds and wait until they pop.
+Once that happens, add 1 teaspoon split urad dal, ½ teaspoon ginger (minced), 6 fresh curry leaves, 3 dried red chillies, and 1 pinch hing.
+Mix well, and once the urad dal turns golden, switch off the heat.

-- Mix everything.
-Pour the tempering into the curd rice and mix everything well.
+- Pour the tempering into the curd rice and mix well.